jonlpersson/ed-latimore/site/_drafts/my-review-of-the-bosley-revitalizer-272-laser-cap.md

 In September 2018, at age 33, I got my first FUE hair transplant. **\[Read my experience and see a timeline of my results here—&gt;[My experience getting an FUE hair transplant](/my-personal-experience-getting-an-fue-hair-transplant/)\]**

-10 months later, I got my second FUE hair transplant.
+Ten months later, I got my second FUE hair transplant.

-Not only does my hair look great as a result, but now I’ve got fuller head of hair to preserve.
-This makes me much more motivated to use Minoxidil daily (as of this writing, I’m on over a year streak of daily application), but it allows me to fully reap the benefits of other hair loss treatments fully.
+Not only does my hair look great as a result, but now I’ve got a fuller head of hair to preserve.
+This makes me much more motivated to use Minoxidil daily (as of this writing, I’m on over a year streak of daily application), but it allows me to fully reap the benefits of other hair loss treatments.

 This brings me nicely to my discovery of laser light technology and my experimentation with Bosley’s Revitalizer 272 laser cap.